MaxBMitchell/Faucet-Fatigue-Apparatus/README.md

 ### Description of Operation (PRESENT)

-The apparatus executes serial sequence of two cycles which are repeated.
+The apparatus repeatedly executes sequence of two cycles.
 During the first cycle air pressure is used to transfer water from the **Pressure Vessel** to the faucets.
-Instead of a human hand, pnuematic **Actuators** are used to asynchronously activate the faucets.
+Instead of a human hand, pnuematic **Actuators** are used to asynchronously activate each faucet.
 Water exiting the faucets is accumulated in the **Collection Tank**.

 The second cycle begins when the water level in the **Pressure Vessel** is low.
-Durign the second cycle the **Pump** transfers water from the **Collection Tank** and back into the **Pressure Vessel**.
+During the second cycle the **Pump** transfers water from the **Collection Tank** and back into the **Pressure Vessel**.
 When the **Pressure Vessel** is full the second cycle is complete and first cycle will begin.

+### Main Components

 * **Pressure Vessel** - A 75L stainless steel tank capable of being pressurized.
 This component supplies pressurized water to each faucet.
-* **Collection Tank** - A 200L HDPE tank used to support the faucets, **Actuators**, and accumulate water dispensed from faucets.
+* **Collection Tank** - A 200L HDPE tank used to support the Actuators, faucets, and accumulate water dispensed from faucets.
 * **Actuators** - Pneumatic cylinder actuators used to activate the faucets.
-* **Pump** - A positive displacement rotarty vane pump used to transfer water from the **Collection Tank** back into the **Pressure Vessel**.
-The **Pump** is powered by a 0.5 horsepower AC inductive motor.
+* **Pump** - A positive displacement rotarty vane pump used to transfer water from the Collection Tank back into the Pressure Vessel.
+The Pump is powered by a 0.5 horsepower AC inductive motor.
+* **Controller** - This component controls the valves which are used to direct air and water flow througout the system.
+This is accomplished with an Arduino Mega microcontroller.
+* **Solenoid Valves** - Various two-way two-position solenoid valves are used to direct air and water flow througout the system.